- Books, Literature, and Writing»

 "Oh they're just dummies," Arthur would reply unashamedly with a crafty chuckle and a glint in his one good eye.
 "They're not real books - they're just for show you know!"

-The pair lived happily together for several years, contented in their manufactured existence, until Cynthia decided she wanted a real baby and Arthur did not.
+The pair lived happily together for several years, contented in their manufactured existence until Cynthia decided she wanted a real baby and Arthur did not.
+A family of mannequins would have suited him better.
 All good things must come to an end and Cynthia departed from Arthur's life forever, leaving him with only his virtual reality computer games for company.
 And he still had his synthesizer; he could conjure up an entire orchestra at the touch of a button, to rival the Royal Philharmonic - wasn't that fantastic?
 "We didn't know you could play all those different instruments!"
 Arthur’s friends would applaud when he played back the recordings he'd made.

-Arthur's spurious life ended abruptly and untimely at the age of forty one.
-Suddenly, while arranging a display of manikins in the front window of the shop where he worked, he suffered a massive heart attack, falling silently to the floor.
-But no-one noticed him lying there amongst the realistic manikins sprawled haphazardly around him.
+Arthur's spurious life ended abruptly and untimely at the age of forty-one.
+Suddenly, while arranging a display of mannequins in the front window of the shop where he worked, he suffered a massive heart attack, falling silently to the floor.
+But no-one noticed him lying there amongst the realistic mannequins sprawled haphazardly around him.

 "A very tragic set of circumstances!" declared the doctor, when the alarm was finally raised.
 It transpired that Arthur had died from a faulty valve in his heart and had someone spotted him as he collapsed in the display window they might have been able to revive him, and the surgeons fitted him with an artificial one.